jedevc/mini-ctf-tool/README.md

 - `name`

   Name of the challenge.
+Must be unique and stable over time.

+- `display`

+  Display name of the challenge.
+This corresponds to the CTFd challenge name.
-Must be unique.
+  Must be stable over time (otherwise you'll get challenge duplication).

 - `category`

   The "type" of challenge.
-These correspond to CTFd categories, and challenges will be shown grouped into these categories.
+This corresponds to CTFd categories, and challenges will be shown grouped into these categories.

 - `description`